-Physician practitioners include doctors of medicine and osteopathy, podiatrists, optometrists, chiropractors, and dentists.
-This includes applicable Medicaid claims for outpatient services and for services provided to inpatients in hospitals and to residents of nursing homes.
+&lt;sup>14 Physician practitioners include Doctor of Medicine and osteopathy, podiatrists, optometrists, chiropractors, and dentists.
+This includes applicable Medicaid claims for outpatient series and for services provided to inpatient in hospitals and to residents of nursing homes.

-The Medicaid NCCI methodologies with PTP edits and MUEs for practitioner and ambulatory surgical center (ASC) services.
+&lt;sup>15 The Medicaid NCCI methods with PTP edits and MUEs for practitioner and ambulatory surgical center (ASC) services.

-The Medicaid NCCI methodologies with PTP edits and MUEs for outpatient services in hospitals.
+&lt;sup>16 The Medicaid NCCI methods with PTP edits and MUEs for outpatient services in hospitals.

-Examples of nonphysician practitioners include nurse practitioners, clinical nurse specialists, nurse anesthetists, nurse midwives, physician assistants, clinical psychologists, clinical social workers, physical therapists, occupational therapists, and speech-language pathologists.
-This includes applicable Medicaid claims for outpatient services and for services provided to inpatients in hospitals and to residents of nursing homes.
+&lt;sup>17 Examples include but are not limited to nurse practitioners, clinical nurse specialists, nurse anesthetists, nurse midwives, physician assistants, clinical psychologists, clinical social workers, physical therapists, occupational therapists and speech-language pathologists.
+It is important that each state consult its Medicaid State Plan to ensure that edits are applied to all nonphysician practitioners within the state.
+Edits are applicable to Medicaid claims for outpatient services and for services provided to inpatients in hospitals and to residents of nursing homes.

-E.g., services provided to outpatients in emergency rooms, observation units, clinics, laboratories, and radiology departments in hospitals and other diagnostic and therapeutic services provided to outpatients in hospitals.
+&lt;sup>18 Services provided to outpatients in emergency rooms, observations units, clinics, laboratories, and radiology departments in hospitals, as well as other diagnostic and therapeutic services provided to outpatients in hospitals.